 Lisa is the 2016 APMP National Capital Area (NCA) Chapter President and previously served as Vice President and Chair of NCA’s Speaker Series Planning Committee.

 Brenda Crist teaches our Winning Business for Federal Contract Project Managers class, Proposal Writing, and APMP Foundation Certification classes.
-As a consultant she serves as a senior capture and proposal manager.
-She helps clients work with their staff and partners to create winning, well-written proposal solutions.
+She serves as a senior capture and proposal manager, helping clients work with their staff and partners to create winning, well-written proposal solutions.
 She offers hands-on experience from leading and conducting systems and network management projects for many civilian and military clients.